If it is an emergency, please contact the Police on 000.

 - Support for and counselling of the victim will be provided.
 Further support and counselling will be available to the ministry team and congregation as required.
 This will take place in conjunction with the RMO.
 The RMO will decide whether to activate the PCQ Emergency Response Team.

-- A Minister or Ministry Coordinator can use the Complaints and Allegations Report as required.
+- A Minister or Ministry Coordinator can use the Child Safety Report as required.

 This information is available as a poster to display at your church:

 DOWNLOAD DISCLOSURE POSTER